 But the response wasn’t repentance.
 The response was amazement, perplexity, and mocking.
 Basically the response was what Paul said in 1 Corinthians 14:23: “If, therefore, the whole church comes together and all speak in tongues, and outsiders or unbelievers enter, will they not say that you are out of your minds?”

 The Gospel wasn’t preached until Peter stood up with the eleven and addressed the crowd.
-It was only after Peter preached a sermon that all understood that the crowd cried out, “Brothers, what shall we do?”
+It was only after Peter preached a sermon in a common language that the crowd cried out, “Brothers, what shall we do?”

 So, the first time that tongues are given, they were not used to preach the Gospel.

-There are only two other times when people speak in tongues in the book of Acts.
-First, in Acts 10 when Peter shares the Gospel at Cornelius’ house.
+There are only two other times when people spoke in tongues in the book of Acts.
+First, in Acts 10 when Peter shared the Gospel at Cornelius’ house.
 Who spoke in tongues?
 Not the evangelist (or apostle).
 It was those who were being saved – the Gentiles.

 The last occurence of tongues in the book of Acts is in chapter 19, when Paul meets some disciples at Ephesus.
 They had been baptized into John’s baptism (for repentance), but had not been baptized in the name of the Lord Jesus (vv.
 3-5).
 Verse 6, “And when Paul had laid his hands on them, the Holy Spirit came on them, and they began speaking in tongues and prophesying.”